Tori Spelling’s Husband Dean Panicked After Being Sued For Son’s School Fees

 “He owes money and then he’s getting a $40,000 shower for his new baby while neglecting his responsibilities to his oldest child and ex-wife?
 That’s what’s upsetting her.”

 Family friends now say that Jack no longer speaks to Dean and Tori, and is living exclusively with his mother, Mary Jo Eustace.
-But it sounds as if Tori Spelling’s husband Dean McDermott has not only stiffed his ex wife and son, but he has also reportedly defaulted on a loan to City National Bank for $188,803.
+But it sounds as if Tori Spelling’s husband Dean McDermott has not only stiffed his ex-wife and son, but he has also reportedly defaulted on a loan to City National Bank for $188,803.
 And together, Spelling and McDermott are said to owe AMEX about $100k.
 In her memoir, Spelling It Like It Is, Tori Spelling attempted to justify her money problems.
-But fans are having a hard time feeling sorry for Spelling and McDermott.
+However, fans are having a hard time feeling sorry for Spelling and McDermott.

 “It’s no mystery why I have money problems.
 I grew up rich beyond anyone’s wildest dreams.
 I never knew anything else.
 Even when I try to embrace a simpler lifestyle, I can’t seem to let go of my expensive tastes.
 Even when my tastes aren’t fancy, they’re still costly.
 I moved houses to simplify my life, but lost almost a million dollars along the way.”